 Stone said this isn’t the first time the big box giant has tried a new approach.

 “They have been playing around with various formats for years, and they haven’t had too much luck with it,” Stone told BusinessNewsDaily.
 “I think they are going to have a tough time with this one also.”

 Retail expert James Dion agrees it could be a difficult start for the smaller Walmart stores.
 “It is a whole different world in retail running an 8,000- to 10,000-square-foot store, compared to an 80,000- to 100,000-square-foot store,” Dion said.
 “Walmart is initially going to struggle with this concept, but I think eventually they will get it right.”

 While the thought of a new competing business coming to town is a bit worrisome, one local business in Gravette, Ark., – where Walmart is slated to open one of its first smaller stores – is banking on good customer service to keep its patrons from straying to the new competing retailer.

 “It is concerning, but competition is good,” said Lindsey Watford, a pharmacist at the Gravette-based Teasley Drug.
-“Our customers have chosen us because we really get to know them, and go the extra mile for people.”
+“Our customers have chosen us because we really get to know them, and go the for people.”